jsinger67/parol/book/src/UsefulTips.md

 First you need to understand that the necessity to frequently generate the parser from a given grammar is drastically diminished in `parol` because of its design.
-That means `parol` generates besides the data structures for your grammar only an interface and the plumping to call its method.
+That means `parol` generates besides the data structures for your grammar only an interface and the plumping to call its methods.
 This cuts the dependencies for parser generation from any code you write to process your grammar, i.e. the interface's implementation.